supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

     ![Azure portal screenshot showing the BCDRAOG database listed for backup, and the HourlyLogBackup settings.
 The 'Enable Backup' button is highlighted.](images1/E3T3S13.png "Enable Backup button")

-1. In the **BackupRSV** Recovery Service Vault, navigate to the **Backup Jobs** view.
+1. In the **BackupRSV<inject key="DeploymentID" enableCopy="false"/>** Recovery Service Vault, navigate to the **Backup Jobs** view.
 You should see a backup configuration job in progress for the ContosoInsurance database.
 (If this job does not show immediately, wait a minute and then select **Refresh**.)

     ![Azure portal screenshot showing the backup configuration job for the ContosoInsurance database.](images1/E3T3S14.png "Backup configuration job")